taddes/STGRjavascript/10.Applying Functions to Data/callbackMethods.md

 * Default sort in JS is to convert all values to strings and sort them based on that.
 * Passing in a *compare function* is what allows you to sort integers and other data types, not just based on strings.
+* Think of compare function performing its operation on 2 elements at a time.
 ```javascript
 arr.sort(compareFunc(a, b))
 ```